 Currently there is no cure for DMD and only limited treatment options primarily consisting of corticosteroids and two targeted therapies (targeting specific dystrophin mutations either by exon skipping or with stop codons) available on the market (one in the United States and one in Europe).
 While these treatments aim to address the root cause of DMD, by allowing a partial expression of the dystrophin gene, they do not allow full restoration of muscle cell structure as the resulting gene product is a truncated dystrophin.

-In preclinical animal studies, we observed a positive effect on muscle function, mobility, and respiratory function (a major disability in later stage DMD disease progression) in mdx mice models of DMD that were treated with Sarconeos (BIO101).
+In preclinical animal studies, we observed a positive effect on muscle function, mobility, and respiratory function (a major disability in later stage DMD disease progression) in mdx mice models of DMD that were treated with BIO101 (20-hydroxyecdysone).

-We received orphan drug designation from the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) for Sarconeos (BIO101) in DMD in 2018.
-The company plans to start a Phase 1-2-3 clinical study (MYODA-INT) during 2021.
-This global, double-blind, randomized, placebo-controlled trial will assess safety and efficacy of two doses of Sarconeos (BIO101) administered orally with a meal over 26 weeks, as compared to placebo.
+We received orphan drug designation from the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) for BIO101 (20-hydroxyecdysone) in DMD in 2018.
+The company plans to start a Phase 1-2 clinical study (MYODA) during 2024.

 DRY AGE-RELATED MACULAR DEGENERATION (MACA PROGRAM)